ekhurtado/I4_0_SMIA/docs/smia_user_guide/aas_development_guide.rst

 .. important::

-   If the necessary tools for SMIA have not been installed and configured correctly, please follow the guide :ref:`Installation guide` before proceeding.
+   If the necessary tools for SMIA have not been installed and configured correctly, please follow the guide :octicon:`repo;1em` :ref:`Installation Guide` before proceeding.

 The development of the AAS model will be realized using the :ref:`AASX Package Explorer`, so it is necessary to open this program.